dotnet/csharplang/meetings/working-groups/field-keyword/FK-2024-08-07 Nullability analysis with the `field` keyword.md

 #### Examples

-This will give "CS8603: Possible null reference return," on `field` just as with a manually declared field:
+This will give "CS8603: Possible null reference return" on `field` just as with a manually declared field:

 ```cs
 // CS8603: Possible null reference return